 Throughout this trip, you will be immersed into the ancient nomadic culture and its equestrian tradition.

 Early arrival in Bishkek where everyone will be picked up at the airport by our driver.
 Short transfer to your hotel in Bishkek city centre and resting time in the morning.
-At 11.30, Meeting at the reception desk with your guide for the general briefing, before enjoying a tasty Kyrgyz lunch.
+Around midday, meeting at the reception desk with your guide for the general briefing, before enjoying a tasty Kyrgyz lunch.
 Then we stop at Ala Too Square where you will start a walking tour of Bishkek.
 You will be able to visit countless parks, the Osh Bazar and get to know your guide.
 Tonight, everyone will get to know each other at a welcome dinner with a mix of the best local dishes and drinks.

 The road takes up the valley of Chuy, to arrive at the lake Issyk Kul, the 2nd biggest mountain's lake to the world after Titicaca.
 The road passes by the south bank of the lake Issyk Kul, very authentic and surprising landscapes between forests and desert.
 Installation at the inhabitant in Bokonbaeva or under yurt by the lake.

 On the way, visit of Burana tower site, on the ruins of the ancient Karakhanid’s capital, Balasagyn.
 Lunch in Boom gorge and then short walk (2h) in Konorchek canyon to admire the red rocks structures.

 Other options: rafting in the river of Chuy or Chong Kemin, visit of the ancient cities: Ak-Beshim, Navekat ; meeting with a hunter provided with an eagle; visit of the producers of yurts of the village of Kyzyl Tuu.

 Day active or day of rest, relaxation, swimming in the waters of Lake Issyk Kul.
 Overnight in yurts the all year-around on the shore of the lake.